Dance

 1. May not be used for cueing music or sound checks

-2. CDs or MP3/iPods are required with our music system.
+2. MP3s ONLY are required with our music system.

 3. NOTE: At the Provincial level – MP3 files are also required with CDs as a backup.